-We already used this feature in Desktop/Laptop where we can customize the system, like adding more powerful battery, processor, RAM etc before placing order but that was computer.
-Now Motorola bringing option for customer to customize or design their SmartPhone before placing order Motorola named this feature MotoMaker which is already available for US customers.
+We already used this feature in Desktop/Laptop where we can customize the system, like adding more powerful battery, processor, RAM\ etc before placing the order but that was the computer.
+Now Motorola bringing an option for customers to customize or design their SmartPhone before placing order Motorola named this feature MotoMaker which is already available for US customers.

 Motorola said it will work on the project openly and create experimental modules.
 It plans to invite developers and recruit “Ara scouts” to help research and shape the project.